Bros (British band)

 Bros (/brɒs/) were an English band formed in 1986 in Camberley, Surrey.
 The band originally consisted of twin brothers Matt and Luke Goss, and their friend Craig Logan, who attended Collingwood School in Camberley.
 The band were managed by former Pet Shop Boys manager Tom Watkins.
 They achieved chart success and a large teenage fanbase in 1988 with songs such as "When Will I Be Famous?" and "I Owe You Nothing".
 Early the following year, Logan quit the band and the Goss twins continued as a duo.
 After two more albums the band split up in 1992.

 According to the British Phonographic Industry (BPI), Bros have been certified for sales of 1.3 million albums and 750,000 singles in the UK.
 Bros are estimated to have sold 16 million records worldwide.
-In 2017, the Goss twins reunited to perform two dates as Bros at the O_{2} Arena in London.
+In 2017, the Goss twins reunited to perform two dates as Bros at the O2 Arena in London.